ChainSafe/near-snap/README.md

-# NearSnap - MetaMask Snap for NEAR Protocol
+# [ARCHIVED] NearSnap - MetaMask Snap for NEAR Protocol

+> [!CAUTION]
+> This repository is no longer active.
+It has been superseded by [here-wallet/near-snap](https://github.com/here-wallet/near-snap).

 ## Table of Contents